hubotio/hubot/docs/deploying/bluemix.md

 If you've been following along with [Getting Started](../index.html), it's time to deploy so you can use it beyond just your local machine.
-[IBM Bluemix](http://bluemix.net) is a way to deploy hubot as an alternative to [Heroku](heroku.html).
+[IBM Bluemix](http://bluemix.net) is a way to deploy hubot.
 It is built on the open-source project [Cloud Foundry](https://www.cloudfoundry.org/), so we'll be using the `cf cli` throughout these examples.